dan-lee/timescape/README.md

 - **🧢 Headless Architecture**: You control the UI – `timescape` handles the logic.
 - **🧩 Framework Compatibility**: Adapters for [React](https://react.dev/), [Preact](https://preactjs.com/), [Vue](https://vuejs.org/), [Svelte](https://svelte.dev/), and [Solid](https://www.solidjs.com/).
-- **⚙️ Flexible API️**: Hooks (or equivalents) return getters for seamless component integration.
+- **⚙ Flexible API**: Hooks (or equivalents) return getters for seamless component integration.
 Order of inputs (i.e. format) is completely up to you by just rendering in the order you prefer.
 - **👥 Accessibility**: Full A11y compliance, keyboard navigation and manual input.
 - **⏰ Date and time flexibility**: Supports min/max dates and 24/12 hour clock formats.
 - **🪶 Lightweight**: No external dependencies.